-ACT is a standardised test, short for American College Testing.
+ACT short for American College Testing, is a standardised test that is accepted by most US Universities.
 It is one of the major parameters that determine the admission of a student to most universities and colleges across the United States.
-ACT checks the readiness of the high school students for admissions in US colleges and universities including Stanford University, Harvard University, University of Southern California, etc. ACT is administered by a non-profit organization named ACT Inc. and is conducted 6 times in a year for international cities and 7 times for national cities.
+ACT checks the readiness of high school students for admissions to US colleges and universities including Stanford University, Harvard University, University of Southern California, etc. ACT is administered by a non-profit organization named ACT Inc. and is conducted 6 times in a year for international cities and 7 times for national cities.

 The test is accepted by all 4-year universities and colleges in the US as well as more than 225 universities outside the United States.
 As per the ACT profile report, every year, over 2 million students take up the ACT test.
 The test centres of the ACT are mainly career schools, local high schools, colleges and universities among other locations.

 ACT is keeping tabs on all the current happenings related to the pandemic and adopting measures to ensure a hassle-free ACT registration and testing.
 Find the latest updates below:

 The registration site is officially reopened.
 However, the ACT test can be cancelled at any time because of any reason at a specific location.

 In case the ACT registration status is changed before test day the same will be communicated to the test taker via email.
 The candidate will be able to check the status of the test on their respective MyACT account.

 Policies have been updated following the same issued by local officials and CDC guidance to provide social distancing instruction at ACT test centres.

 Examinees will be asked about various health and wellness questions during the check-in process at an ACT test centre.
 If an examinee affirms to any of them, he/she can make a test date change at no cost.